iver56/audiomentations/docs/waveform_transforms/mp3_compression.md

     * `"fast-mp3-augment"`: In-memory computation with parallel threads for encoding and decoding.
 Uses LAME encoder and minimp3 decoder under the hood.
 This is the recommended option.
     * `"pydub"`: Uses pydub + ffmpeg under the hood.
 Does not delay the output compared to the input.
         It is comparatively slow (writes temporary files to disk).
+Does not support `preserve_delay=True`.
     * `"lameenc"`: Slow (writes a temporary file to disk).
 Introduces encoder + decoder delay, so the output is not in sync with the input.
+Does not support `preserve_delay=False`.
 Note that bitrates below 32 kbps are only supported for low sample rates (up to 24000 Hz).
 As of v0.42.0, this backend is deprecated.

 [`preserve_delay`](#preserve_delay){ #preserve_delay }: `bool`
 :   :octicons-milestone-24: Default: `False`.